Alzheimer's Stigma and Finding Support

-I found out real quickly who my good friends were.
+I found out very quickly who my good friends were.
 They wanted to learn more about the disease.
 They wanted to learn with me as I started this long journey.

 As I progress with this disease, it gets harder.
-Now I am not always able to ask for help, and my family and friends have to take it from my cues.
+Now I am not always able to ask for help, and my family and friends have to identify and react to my cues.
 When I can't think of a word it becomes like a game - "What does it sound like?"
-"What does it do?”.
-Of course, that makes me more frustrated but they are just trying to help.
+"What does it do?"
+Of course, that makes me more frustrated but they are trying to help.

-When I am looking for something, I can’t always tell them what I am looking for but they try to help me find it anyway!
-The most important thing my friends do for me is make me laugh - they laugh with me, not at me.
+When I am looking for something, I cannot always tell them what I am looking for but they try to help me find it anyway.
+My friends continue to make me laugh, and that is the most important thing they do for me - they laugh with me, not at me.
 Some of the things I do are quite laughable and that can sometimes get me through the day.